 Heavy daily use of its own software strengthens the product immensely.
 Across diverse departments and functions, Issuetrak team members relay their own feature requests and feedback to the development group, driving continuous improvement of the software.

-For Steve Anderson, Business Development Partner, it all comes down to being proactive instead of reactive.
+For Steve Anderson, former Business Development Partner, it all comes down to being proactive instead of reactive.

 Luhring agrees.
 “Why are there fewer problems and emergencies around here?
 Issuetrak generates tasks, assigns them to right people, and they’re as good as done,” he adds.